 The horses are started under saddle when they turn four years old.
 After their initial training they have a little holiday for a few weeks to process all they have learned and then they come back be into training.
 We only start their tolt training once they are fit enough and know all the dressage basics.
 The horses are taken out on trail rides in a group as well as on their own to get used to traffic and other obsticales.

-ðWe breed two to three foals every year and use different stallions.
-Our main brood mares are Freyja, Funa and Sunna.
-Over the last two years we also leased a mare from Haldane Icelandics, Bli.
+We breed two to three foals every year and use different stallions.
+Our main brood mares are Freyja, Funa, Askja and Sunna.
+Svipa will be joining the breeding mares for a 2021 foal.
+Lotto's fillies will be part of the breeding program down the track.

 My aim is to breed good natured, reliable and comfortable horses that are suited for the whole family and have a lot of Tölt.